New additivity properties of the relative entropy of entanglement and its generalizations: Additivity of the - R enyi relative entropies of entanglement

 \section{Additivity of the $\alpha$-$z$ R\'enyi relative entropies of entanglement}

-In this section we address our main results.
+In this section, we address our main results.
 We prove that the monotones $\mathfrak{D}_{\alpha,z}$ are additive whenever one state belongs to a special class.
-In the next section we show below that bipartite pure, maximally correlated, GHZ, Bell diagonal, generalized Dicke, isotropic and separable states are some examples that are included in these classes.
-To the best of our knowledge, such additivity results have previously only been established for the case where \textit{both} states belong to some class of states.
+In the next section we show below that bipartite pure, maximally correlated, GHZ, Bell diagonal, generalized Dicke, isotropic, and separable states are some examples of these classes.
+To the best of our knowledge, such additivity results have previously only been established for the case where \textit{both} states belong to some class of states or only for some value of the parameters $\alpha$ and $z$.
 Some examples include bipartite pure states~\cite{vedral1998entanglement}, maximally correlated states~\cite{zhu2017coherence}, Bell diagonal~\cite{zhu2010additivity} or generalized Dicke states~\cite{zhu2010additivity}.

 Before focusing on entanglement theory, we first show how the conditions that we derived in Section~\ref{condition} provide a powerful tool to investigate additivity questions in any convex resource theory by considering the resource theory of coherence.
-For this resource theory the monotone based on the $\alpha$-$z$ R\'enyi relative entropy is additive for any states.
-This result follows immediately for the case $\alpha=z=1$ from the closed form expression of the relative entropy of coherence~\cite[Theorem 6]{Winter} and has been extended for all $z=\alpha$ and $z=1$ in~\cite[Theorem 3]{zhu2017coherence}.
-We generalize this result to all $(\alpha,z) \in \mathcal{D}$ by providing a simple and independent proof which hinges on the necessary and sufficient conditions derived in the previous section.
+For this resource theory, the monotone based on the $\alpha$-$z$ R\'enyi relative entropy is additive for any state.
+This result follows immediately for the case $\alpha=z=1$ from the closed-form expression of the relative entropy of coherence~\cite[Theorem 6]{Winter} and has been extended for all $z=\alpha$ and $z=1$ in~\cite[Theorem 3]{zhu2017coherence}.
+We generalize this result to all $(\alpha,z) \in \mathcal{D}$ by providing a simple and independent proof that hinges on the necessary and sufficient conditions derived in the previous section.